-Most of us have accepted that forgetfulness and memory loss are normal parts of the aging process, but what happens when changes in mood and memory begin to happen as early as your 30s or 40s?
+Most of us accept forgetfulness and memory loss as parts of the normal aging process.
+Although, you or a loved one may need Alzheimer’s support.
+What happens when changes in mood and memory begin to happen as early as your 30s or 40s?

-Early onset dementia is a decline in cognitive function beginning early in life, and is becoming a reality for an increasing amount of younger people.
+Early onset dementia is a decline in cognitive function beginning early in life.It is becoming a reality for an increasing amount of younger people.

 Today you’ll learn what early onset dementia is, what causes it, and what steps you can take today to protect the health of your brain.